ReubenMathew/StockXSneakers/README.md

 2. Explore data
 3. Use the data I guess...
 4. IMPORTANT!!!
 Move getData_API.py to some hosting thing where it can automatically run and not depend on home internet speeds
+5. Do some repo organization, like folders and stuff